stratapp/stratapp-website/_blog/radical-transparency-suits-all-generations-not-only-millennials.md

 Imagine if org-wide collaboration could sit within an easy to understand strategic context - why is our organization here (a la Simon Sinek), what are we trying to achieve (a la Prof Roger Martin), how are we going to get there (cascading strategy tree) and how are we going right now (live data and collaboration, at every level in the strategy tree)?

 This would allow every employee to embrace and contribute to what their CEO, executives and managers are trying to achieve.
-This radical transparency delivers on the new social contract being created by our millennials: _first show me you are committed, then you’ll see my commitment._
+This radical transparency delivers on the new social contract being created by our millennials:

+"_First show me you are committed, then you’ll see my commitment!"_

 This new future in collaboration tech has arrived, it’s called #stratapp.